jiadongdan/jiadongdan.github.io/content/publication/poh-2018-nano-letters/index.md

 ---
-title: Molecular-Beam Epitaxy of Two-Dimensional In2Se3 and Its Giant Electroresistance Switching in Ferroresistive Memory Junction
+title: Molecular-beam epitaxy of two-dimensional In2Se3 and its giant electroresistance Switching in Ferroresistive Memory Junction
 authors:
 - Sock Mui Poh